mozilla-rally/rally-web-platform/README.md

 `firebase.config.js` – contains our public firebase configuration for this application.

 `firebase.json` - contains the server-side configuration for this Firebase project.

+## Storybook

+To start storybook in development mode, run npm run storybook

+Test existing components by adding a "story" in `src/stories/components`, using the `stories.svelte` extension

+Please check [the Storybook documentation] https://storybook.js.org/docs/svelte/writing-stories/introduction for proper story definition